-Reservations can be accepted up to 60 days before departure, provided services and space are available.
-Due to the popularity of Patagonia and Paine Park, we recommend making reservations at least 5 months in advance for non-holiday or about 1 year prior for holiday departures.
-Once your trip is guaranteed to operate, you will receive comprehensive pre-departure planning documents by email.
+Reservations can be made up to 60 days before departure, provided tour services and hotels are available.
+Due to the popularity of Patagonia, we recommend making reservations at least 4-5 months in advance for non-holiday or about 1 year prior for holiday departures.
+Once your trip is confirmed to operate, you will receive pre-departure planning materials, flight booking assistance and advice to help prepare for your exciting vacation in South America.